-This article explores how federated signing can resolve some of the challenges banks face when onboarding customers online in the eIDAS and PSD2 era.
+This article examines how federated signing can help banks overcome some of the obstacles they face when onboarding customers online in the era of eIDAS and PSD2.

 Imagine you are an EU citizen intending to open a bank account in a member state, where you do not reside.
 Besides all the Know Your Customer (KYC) steps the bank performs, you are requested to sign a document with a Qualified Electronic Signature (QES), which is legally equivalent to a handwritten signature throughout the EU.

-In your country of residence, your identity has been verified by a national Identity Provider (IdP), who provide authentication services.
-Since you are not yet a customer of the bank, your identity is not verified so you can’t yet use the digital signature service provided by the bank.
-Therefore, you might try to download the document to your desktop and use a signature service in your own country to sign the document and upload it to the bank portal.
+In your country of residence, your identity has been verified by a national Identity Provider (IdP) that offers authentication services.
+Since you are not yet a customer of the bank, your identity is not verified, therefore you cannot use the bank's digital signing service yet.
+Therefore, you might try downloading the document to your desktop and using a signature service in your home country to sign it and upload it to the bank portal.

-With this approach, you, as an end-user, face a broken, inconvenient and cumbersome process.
-For the bank, even if it accepts such a signature, the broken flow and poor usability will have an impact on customer conversion rates.
-From a technical perspective, how can the bank know what signature format the user will produce when (s)he uses another digital signature service?
-Finally, the bank would like to leverage the digital signature service that it invested in and which is already fully integrated in the back-end bank systems.
+With this approach as a customer, you face a broken, inconvenient and cumbersome process.
+For the bank, even if it accepts such an electronic signature, the broken flow and poor usability will have an impact on customer conversion rates.
+From a technical perspective, how can the bank know what signature format the user will produce when s/he uses another digital signature service?
+Lastly, the bank would like to use the digital signature service it invested in, which is already fully integrated into the back-end bank systems.

 The idea behind Federated Signing

-To keep the user in the flow and to produce a qualified signature format that the bank understands, the bank should use its own signature service.
+The bank should use its signature service to keep the user in the flow and produce a qualified signature format that the bank understands.
 Since users are capable of using their electronic ID (eID) to authenticate themselves towards an IdP in their own country, the bank should integrate with that IdP and rely on an assertion provided by the IdP to activate the signing operation using the bank’s own signature service.

 By integrating with multiple IdPs throughout Europe, the bank can suddenly target a much wider audience than its domestic market, at a low cost.
-Since the IdPs already provide trusted eID and authentication services, this significantly reduces the costs for the bank who can then use those services with its own signing service for contract and transaction signing.
+Since the IdPs already provide trusted eID and authentication services, this significantly reduces the costs for the bank, which can then use those services with its own signing service for contract and transaction signing.

 Architecture and signature flow

 A simplified architecture containing the user with his/her browser accessing the bank signing service is described below.
-The banks signing service asks the user which IdP (s)he wants to use and redirects the browser to the IdP.
-In order for the IdP to ask the user for authentication and to authorize the signature, the redirect also contains session information, which includes information known to the user.
-It could be context relevant text, hash values, etc.
+The bank signing service asks the user which IdP (s)he wants to use and redirects the browser to the IdP.
+For the IdP to ask the user for authentication and to authorize the signature, the redirect also contains session information, including information known to the user.
+It could be context-relevant text, hash values, etc.

 Figure 1: Delegated Authentication

-When the Bank Signing Service has verified the assertion, it extracts user information and establishes a certified key pair, which is used to create the Qualified Electronic Signature.
+When the Bank Signing Service has validated the assertion, it extracts user information and a certified key pair, which is used to generate the Qualified Electronic Signature.

 Figure 2: Signature Flow

-This requires the signing service to integrate with identity providers and for the identity providers being able to display the context relevant information.
-Cryptomathic Signer is designed to enable federated signing and we are proud to integrate with common standards used by IdPs for user authentication.
+This requires the signing service to integrate with identity providers, and for the identity, providers are able to display context-relevant information.
+Cryptomathic Signer is designed to enable federated signing, and we are proud to integrate with common standards used by IdPs for user authentication.

 References and Further Reading